Iran national football team: US visa disputes

+2026 World Cup

+Despite the visa dispute and training in Mexico, the Iranian national team flew to the US for its first two games in the tournament.
+In the first game Iran came twice from behind to draw 2-2 against New Zealand, with R. Rezaeian M. Mohebi scoring for Iran.
+Mohammad Mohebi's goal celebration sparked controversy after he appeared to mimic a finger-gun gesture while celebrating.
+The match was already politically charged, with pre-revolutionary Iranian flags visible in the crowd despite FIFA's restrictions.
+The incident added another layer of debate, as social media users widely discussed the meaning and appropriateness of the celebration.
+Mohebi later denied any political intent, stating that it was simply a celebratory gesture and nothing more.
+In its second game Iran drew 0-0 against Belgium.
+It was reported that the team left a handwritten note in the dressing room of SoFi Stadium after the game calling for peace: "may peace, respect and friendship prevail among all nations".
+They left a similar message in the dressing room of Lumen Field after their third and final game of the tournament against Egypt which ended 1-1.
+Despite not qualifying for the knockout round, this was the first time Iran finished an iteration of the World Cup without a loss and became the only undefeated team to not advance to the knockout stage.

 Team image

 Nicknames

 The Iranian national team has received several nicknames by supporters and media.
-The most common one used is "Team Melli" (تیم ملی), meaning "The National Team" in Persian.
-Although the Iranian supporters have popularized "Team Melli", other nicknames for the team include "Persian Stars" (entitled since the World Cup 2006) "Shiran e Iran", meaning "The Iranian Lions" or "The Lions of Persia", "Shir Delan", "Lion Hearts" and "Princes of Persia" (used since AFC Asian Cup 2011).
+The most common one used is Team Melli (meaning "National Team" in Persian).
+Although the Iranian supporters have popularized Team Melli, other nicknames for the team include Shiran e Iran, ("Lions of Iran"), and "Princes of Persia" (used since AFC Asian Cup 2011).
 Iran's slogan for the 2014 FIFA World Cup was Honour of Persia, selected in an internet poll held by FIFA.
-A more recently used nickname, due to the presence of the Asiatic cheetah on the 2014 World Cup jersey, is Youzpalangan which means "The Cheetahs"; the team mascot "Yupa" is also a cheetah, although this has been seen as a government propaganda ploy to wane people away from the lion nickname due to the pre-revolutionary Lion and Sun.
+A more recently used nickname, due to the presence of the Asiatic cheetah on the 2014 World Cup jersey, is Yuzpalangan which means "The Cheetahs"; the team mascot "Yupa" is also a cheetah, although this has been seen as a government propaganda ploy to wane people away from the lion nickname due to the pre-revolutionary Lion and Sun.